DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_microsoft_windows_laptops_and_tablets.md

 When you lend the devices to users, it’s important to underline that parents and guardians should supervise the internet use of children and young people in their care.
 Local authorities should be alert to cases where parents or guardians of children with a social worker may not be in a position to do this.

-See government advice on:

-* [safeguarding](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online), which signposts parents to trusted providers and includes detailed advice on keeping children safe online (this includes information on home filters, age appropriate parental controls, the risks of platforms and apps, and how to have age appropriate conversations with children about online safety)
+The following advice is available to help keep children safe online:

+* [Keeping Children Safe in Education](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2) - guidance that schools and colleges must follow when carrying out their duties to safeguard and promote the welfare of children – both online and offline.
+* [Safeguarding and remote education during coronavirus](https://www.gov.uk/guidance/safeguarding-and-remote-education-during-coronavirus-covid-19) - guidance to help you understand safeguarding procedures when planning remote education strategies and teaching remotely.
-* [support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online), which outlines resources to help keep children safe from different risks online and where to go to receive support and advice
+* [Support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online) - resources to help keep children safe from different risks online, and where to go to receive support and advice.
-* [support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online), which includes information on security and privacy settings
+* [Support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online) - information on security and privacy settings.

 ## Getting local admin and BIOS passwords to install your own software and settings